UKGovLD/registry-core/doc/notes.md

      possible drop fetchAll and instead support add-to-model drop all versioning access
      possibly also merge plain/item fetching
+   * As part of API shake down, scrap the incremental-delta machinery on Description

    * bulk registration should dodge the register versioning somehow?